Student Life In London – A Guide To Hoxton

 The Brick Lane Beigel

 We couldn’t create a guide to Hoxton without mentioning both Beigel Bake and Beigel Shop.
-These two shops contend for the title of best salt beef bagel in London.
+These two shops contend for the best salt beef bagel in London.
 You’ll have to try them both to see which you think is the winner!
-Both open 24/7, they’re the perfect places to head to if you’re feeling peckish after a night on the tiles.
+Both are open 24/7; they’re the perfect places to head to if you feel peckish after a night on the tiles.

 Location: 159 Brick Lane, London, E1 6SB